Good Hope Centre: Redevelopment plans

+Auction

+The City of Cape Town auctioned off the Good Hope Centre, along with 52 other properties it owned, in late February 2026.

+In March 2026, it was reported that Nigerian evangelical pastor John Anosike intended to purchase the building for R135 million, and use it as a place of worship.
+While the pastor claimed his bid was successful, the City said it had not finalized anything.

+In July 2026, the Mayor of Cape Town said that it did not seem that the deal with the original buyer (winning bidder) would proceed, due to a failure of financial checks.
+The Mayor said the next bidder in line intended to purchase the property for R130 million and use it as a mosque.
+He also said that that proposal included a social housing component.

+Design

-The Good Hope Centre in Cape Town, South Africa (1976) by Pier Luigi Nervi, is an exhibition hall and conference centre, with the exhibition hall comprising an arch with tie-beam on each of the four vertical facades and two diagonal arches supporting two intersecting barrel-like roofs which in turn were constructed from pre-cast concrete triangular coffers with in-situ concrete beams on the edges.
+The Good Hope Centre was designed in 1976 by Italian engineer and architect Pier Luigi Nervi, who is considered to have been one of the masters of 20th-century reinforced concrete structures.

+The exhibition hall comprises an arch with a tie-beam on each of its four vertical facades, and two diagonal arches supporting two intersecting barrel-like roofs.
+These roofs were constructed from pre-cast concrete triangular coffers, with in-situ concrete beams on the edges.

 Construction

-The main contractor was Murray and Stewart (Pty) Ltd. Consulting engineers KFD Wilkinson and Partners were local agents for Studio Nervi.
+The main contractor for the Centre was Murray and Stewart.
+Consulting engineers KFD Wilkinson and Partners were local agents for Studio Nervi.
 Depropping of the entire structure was carried out during December 1976.
-Murray and Stewart published a postcard showing 18 tower cranes at their sites in Cape Town that year.
+Murray and Stewart published a postcard showing 18 tower cranes at their sites in Cape Town that same year.

-Maintenance and operation

-The city of Cape Town has budgeted approximately R3.5 million for the general upgrade of the venue.
-The venue hosts numerous events throughout the year from expos to cultural performances.
+Features

-The exhibition centre offers a wide range of spaces and a total of 4,500 square metres of space.
-As a sports arena the venue has a maximum capacity of 7,000 people.
+The exhibition centre offers a range of spaces and a total of 4,500 square metres of floorspace.
+As a sports arena, the venue has a maximum capacity of 7,000 people.

+The building is listed as a Grade 3B heritage resource.